-Two businesses with unique approaches to meeting the goal of domestically processing e-plastics shared their plans at the 2022 E-Scrap Conference.
+Two businesses with unique approaches to meeting the goal of domestically processing plastics recovered from electronics shared their plans at the 2022 E-Scrap Conference.

 BoMet Polymer Solutions and Synergy, parent company of RePolyTex, presented their respective business plans during the Sept.
 21 “Strategies for E-plastics” session at the 2022 E-Scrap Conference, held Sept.
 19-21 in New Orleans.